🎉 ThreatConnect® 7.12 is now available! We love customer feedback. Write a review of ThreatConnect and we'll give you up to $50 as a thank-you gift!

 Tasks

-The Tasks screen (Figure 4) displays all Tasks that may be part of a Job, including each step of the download, convert, and upload processes, as well as Tasks for the Feedly Intelligence Engine App, such as Monitor, Scheduler, and Cleaner.
+The Tasks screen (Figure 4) displays all Tasks that may be part of a Job, including each step of the download, convert, and upload processes, as well as Tasks for the Feedly Intelligence Engine Service, such as Monitor, Scheduler, and Cleaner.
 The current status (Idle, Paused, or Running), name, description, and heartbeat timeout length, in minutes, are displayed for each Task.
 The menu in a Task’s row provides the following options, depending on the Task’s status:

 • Run (idle and paused Tasks only)